skippyelvis/ai4sg_mdiabetes/readme.md

 - you can see examples in the `yaml/` directory

 # Running Experiments
-- experiments to be ran from `ix-dev`, not local machines
 - confirm you have cloned the repo, install requirements, setup GCS, and made a `yaml` file
 - to run a given experiment (specified by yaml) for 1 week:
     - `$ python3 mdiabetes.py -f input.yaml`
-- *PRODUCTION RUN*: this should only be run WEDNESDAYS by Jack/Thanh
+- *PRODUCTION RUN*: this is automated via the `systemd` service and timer units
-    - a dialogue will appear when you attempt to run an experiment with the name/storage location `prod`
+    - verify success by checking for file in bucket